Cypress darter: Lifecycle

-The cypress darter’s reproductive interval has been reported to be active from early January through mid-April across the southeastern US.
+The cypress darter's reproductive interval has been reported to be active from early January through mid-April across the southeastern US.
 Eggs are laid by the female most commonly on dead leaves, with the male attached behind her to release his sperm onto them once laid.
-Eggs are laid 15-20 cm apart in groups of one to three.
+Eggs are laid 15–20 cm apart in groups of one to three.
 As many as 45 eggs have been counted on one leaf.
 The male does not guard the eggs.
 The exact number of times the cypress darter will reproduce per season is unknown, but the females have been known to mate with more than one male if the population count in the area is high.
 The eggs of the cypress darter have an indentation in them when first laid.
 The indentation disappears during the interval from fertilization to early cleavage.
-This is believed to be caused by “water hardening, which is changes in the characteristics of the egg plasma membrane, with resultant redistribution of ions and water across the membrane”.
+This is believed to be caused by "water hardening, which is changes in the characteristics of the egg plasma membrane, with resultant redistribution of ions and water across the membrane".
 Once the egg hatches, the cypress darter requires a year to reach its sexual maturity.
 Human-induced water pollution affects the lifecycle of the cypress darter significantly, by degrading the waters where it reproduces.
 For example, without using the proper methods of a clean logging operation, slow-moving streams where E. proeliare spawns can be choked with mud, silt, and harmful debris from erosion and logging road runoffs.
-With a silt-choked stream, the eggs will not be able to breath, and this can kill them along with their parents.
+With a silt-choked stream, the eggs will not be able to breathe, and this can kill them along with their parents.